Money help if your universal credit is sanctioned

 You can only get a hardship payment if you:

-have considered other ways to get help – for example, friends or family
+have looked at other ways to get help – for example, friends or family

 How to apply